-Livelihoods adaptations to climate variability: insights from farming households in Ghana
+Livelihood adaptations to climate variability: insights from farming households in Ghana

 Philip Antwi-Agyei a, b,, Lindsay C. Stringer a, Andrew J. Dougill a

 a Sustainability Research Institute, School of Earth and Environment, University of Leeds, Leeds, LS2 9JT, UK